DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 All of the following mods in this category will be placed under this separator in the same order.

 This category's mods are optional - you can just skip it or install the mods you like.
 There will be instructions on files, which are needed, if you have decided to use one or more mods.
-Other sections mods (excluding the _Music & Sound FX_ section of the add-on) are all obligatory and can't be skipped.
+Other sections mods are all obligatory and can't be skipped.

 ### [ReCleaned Menu](https://www.nexusmods.com/skyrimspecialedition/mods/26680)